Lachee/git-deploy/readme.md

     - Deployments will be able to switch branches (configurable) based on the API/Webhook provider
 - Basic Run Scripts
     - While this project is intended to **only manage deployments and builds**, some simple scripts should be allowed to restart certain applications (npm, dotnet, docker)

+## Planned / Progress

+See a complete list of planned features and their current state in the [TODO](TODO.md).

 ## Not Planned